alexplaskett/alexplaskett.github.io/_posts/2020-2-18-macos-kasan.md

  fffff7f005a79b60: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

-Looking through the sources (san/kasan-test.c) we can see tests for the following:
+Looking through the sources for 10.15 (san/kasan-test.c) we can see tests for the following:
 * Global Overflows
 * Heap Underflows
 * Heap Overflows